ray-project/ray/doc/source/walkthrough.rst

         return 1;
       }

-      // Invocation of Ray remote functions happen in parallel.
+      // Invocations of Ray remote functions happen in parallel.
       // All computation is performed in the background, driven by Ray's internal event loop. for(int i = 0; i < 4; i++) {
         // This doesn't block.